nick9088/gorestore/README.md

 # gorestore
-website for PSP 1000, 2000 and 3000/PSP-Go that allows the console to remove custom firmware without a computer
+website for PSP/PSP-Go that allows the console to remove custom firmware without a computer